hbussell/flickr-view/steps.md

 Currently the api key used is hard coded but you create a new one by registering your own app https://www.flickr.com/services/apps/create/

+# Step nine - Convert to angular

+Now lets get to Angular and use some of its superpowers in this application.

+Another change is from requirejs to browserify.
+The motivation is the increased simplicity of modules using the commonjs syntax and not having to use callbacks.

+Following this blog post we can setup a basic angular browserify project http://ethanway.com/angular-and-browserify/.

+As all the dependencies have been added to the package.json you can simply run install and start to give this a go.

+    npm install
+    npm start